 The way language subconsciously influences our thinking is also of huge significance in the political arena.
 Think about how your reactions may change if you hear a story about political refugees or – changing the frame – of immigrants “flooding” or “swamping” the country, or taking it even further, referring to people like ‘animals’.
 Clearly, the labels we use will influence what we believe to be true and real: in the previous example whether we perceive immigration as a cause or as a threat.

 By studying language in depth, you will develop critical awareness and gain invaluable skills for your future working life – vital communication, analytical and critical skills.
 But importantly, such critical awareness will allow you to be a conscious, critical human being who is able to challenge taken-for-granted assumptions, understand the role of language in social control, propaganda and manipulation, and be able to use this understanding to make the world a less oppressive, more equal and just place.

-The A level consists of two exams and two pieces of coursework.
+The A level consists of two exams and two pieces of non-examined work (course work).

 There will be opportunities to take part in Study Workshops at local Universities and attend other relevant events as they come up.

 English Language students are encouraged to purchase their own core text book, so that they can be annotated for examination preparation.

 English Language A Level is often studied in conjunction with other Arts-based subjects or Social Sciences.
 Popular combinations include: Sociology, Psychology, Media, English Literature, and History, though it is increasingly common to see English Language combined with a Science or Modern Foreign Language.

-English Language can be studied at degree level and can lead to careers in journalism, the media and law.
+English Language can be studied at degree level and can lead to careers in journalism, the media, public relations, HR, marketing and law.